Deciding Isomorphy using Dehn fillings, the splitting case: Introduction

-In a series of works, the isomorphism problem for many hyperbolic groups and relatively hyperbolic groups has been tackled.
-Sela \cite{Sela-1995} introduced an elegant strategy for solving it for torsion-free rigid hyperbolic groups, based on the solvability of equations in these groups, and a Bestvina-Paulin-Rips rigidity criterion relating the finiteness of certain sets of solutions and the absence of splittings.
-Bumagin, Kharlampovich and Miasnikov \cite{BKM-Isomorphism} solved the problem for the class limit groups, a class of {non-rigid} groups.
-Groves and the first author \cite{DGr_ihes}, following and simplifying Sela's strategy, gave a solution to the isomorphism problem for (possibly non-rigid) toral relatively hyperbolic groups, i.e. relatively hyperbolic groups that are torsion free with abelian parabolic subgroups.
-This class of groups also contains all torsion-free hyperbolic groups.
+The isomorphism problem for finitely presented groups asks for an algorithm that, given two finite presentations, decides whether they define isomorphic groups.
+It is one of the main classical algorithmic problems in group theory, and understanding which classes have solvable isomorphism problem is subtle, difficult, and important as a theoretical classification and structuration device.
+To this date, the approach of geometric group theory has revealed itself to be one of the few fruitful strategies.

-Guirardel and the first author \cite{DG_gafa}, again following Sela's strategy, gave a solution to the isomorphism problem for {all} hyperbolic groups, and showed \cite{DG_charac} that {rigid} relatively hyperbolic groups with residually finite parabolics are characterized by their hyperbolic Dehn fillings.
-The isomorphism problem for this class of rigid relatively hyperbolic groups was therefore reduced to the isomorphism for hyperbolic groups with torsion.
+In a series of works, the isomorphism problem was studied for certain classes of groups that exhibit a negatively curved geometry.
+Sela \cite{Sela-1995} introduced an elegant strategy for solving it for a crucial class of torsion-free hyperbolic groups, based on the solvability of equations in these groups, and on a rigidity criterion relating solutions of equations and splittings of the group.
+Bumagin, Kharlampovich and Miasnikov \cite{BKM-Isomorphism} solved the problem for limit groups, a class of relatively hyperbolic groups.
+Groves and the first author \cite{DGr_ihes}, following and simplifying Sela's strategy, completed his original solution into a solution for all torsion-free hyperbolic groups.
+Subsequently, Guirardel and the first author \cite{DG_gafa}, also following Sela's strategy, overcame the difficulties posed by torsion and gave a solution to the isomorphism problem for {all} hyperbolic groups.

-Except for the case of abelian parabolic subgroups, the status of the isomorphism problem for non-rigid relatively hyperbolic groups, remained open.
-There are two difficulties that must be overcome.
-Firstly there is the computation of the (canonical) JSJ splitting.
-In all previous results, this was done using {equationnal} techniques.
-The undecidability of the $\exists$-theories of nilpotent groups \cite{Romankov-undecidable} is an obstruction to generalization.
-Instead we compute the JSJ decomposition using work of the second author \cite{Tou} and the Guirardel Levitt characterizations of JSJ splittings \cite{GL_trees,GL_JSJII}; the resulting algorithm has a satisfying simplicity.
+In a more algebraic coloration, a solution of the isomorphism problem for virtually nilpotent groups, was found by Grunewald and Segal \cite{GS2}, and for virtually polycyclic groups, by Segal \cite{Seg}.
+The first of these studies relies on the fascinating fact that automorphism groups of finitely generated nilpotent groups are always arithmetic groups \cite{Auslander-1969}, and the solution is a reduction to an orbit problem for a rational action of such an arithmetic group on an algebraic variety.
+The solution to the isomorphism problem for polycyclic groups is similar in method, but significantly more involved.